juliendelplanque/SQLite3/README.md

 	load
 ```

-# Documentation
+# Getting started
-This section explains how to use SQLite3 in Pharo.
+This section explains how to get started with SQLite3 in Pharo.

 ## Creating a connection
 The first step is to create a connection to a SQLite3 database.